Scheduled MonumentsEnglandWayside cross in Lesnewth churchyard

 What is Wayside cross in Lesnewth churchyard?

-Wayside Cross in Lesnewth churchyard is a medieval stone cross of probable fourteenth-century date.
+Wayside cross in Lesnewth churchyard is a medieval stone cross of likely thirteenth or fourteenth century date, located in the parish of Lesnewth in Cornwall.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014213.

 Who is responsible for protecting Wayside cross in Lesnewth churchyard?